 Assuming you are booking a studio to record your ADR, there are some steps you need to take to get ready for the session.

-Prepping your film for an ADR session
+How to Prep Your film for an ADR session

-Once the decisions are made about which lines and which actors will be needed, it’s time to schedule the recording sessions.
+Once the decisions are made about which lines and actors will be needed, it’s time to schedule the recording sessions.

 The Recording Session: What to Expect

-To help with sync, the actor will hear three “beeps” in the headphones, usually one second apart, before each line.
+To help sync, the actor will hear three “beeps” in the headphones, usually one second apart, before each line.

 Software needed for ADR – better dialog through technology